2023 Best Value Mental & Social Health Services Bachelor's Degree Schools in the Far Western US Region

 Full Mental & Social Health Services at Lake Washington Institute of Technology Report

-You’ll be in good company if you decide to attend The University of Arizona Global Campus.
-It ranked #3 on our 2023 Best Value Mental & Social Health Services Bachelor’s Degree Schools in the Far Western US Region list.
-Located in the large city of San Diego, UAGC is a private for-profit school with a fairly large student population.
+You’ll join some of the best and brightest minds around you if you attend The University of Arizona Global Campus.
+The school came in at #3 on this year’s Best Value Mental & Social Health Services Bachelor’s Degree Schools in the Far Western US Region list.
+Located in the large city of San Diego, UAGC is a private for-profit college with a fairly large student population.

 UAA undergraduate students pay an average of $21,635 in tuition and fees each year.
 On average, mental health services graduates from UAA take out $35,659 in student loans while working on their Bachelor's Degree.